iarsystems/bx-jenkins-ci/README.md

 ## Summary
 There you have it.
 A quickly deployable and reproducible setup where everything runs on containers.
 And that was just one of many ways of setting automated workflows using the IAR Build Tools.

-With [Jenkins Configuration as Code][url-jenkins-jcasc], setting up a new Jenkins controller can become a no-brainer event.
-Its whole configuration becomes as simple, human-friendly, plain text yaml syntax as it can be.
-Without any manual steps, this configuration can be validated and applied to a Jenkins controller in a fully reproducible way.
+Using [Jenkins Configuration as Code][url-jenkins-jcasc] for setting up a new Jenkins controller simplifies the initial configuration by employing yaml syntax.
+Such configuration can be validated and reproduced in other Jenkins controllers.

 Now you can learn from the scripts, from the [Dockerfile](Dockerfile) and from the official [Jenkins Documentation][url-jenkins-docs] which together sum up as a cornerstone for your organization to use them as they are or to customize them so that the containers run in suitable ways for particular needs.